Bob Hearn: Computer science and recreational mathematics

 with Scott Holdaway, Hearn became one of the two original developers of ClarisWorks, a popular integrated office suite for Apple Macintosh computers.
 He, Holdaway, and several other ClarisWorks developers founded Gobe Software in 1997.

 He later became a doctoral student of Erik Demaine at the Massachusetts Institute of Technology, co-advised by Gerald Jay Sussman.
 His 2006 dissertation invented nondeterministic constraint logic and used it to characterize the computational complexity of many games, puzzles, and reconfiguration problems.
 He and Demaine turned his dissertation into the 2009 book Games, Puzzles, and Computation.

 He is a member of the board of directors for Gathering 4 Gardner.

 Running

 Hearn first began competing in ultra-marathons when he was 42, and has set many US records for his age classes.
 He was honored in 2022 by a Tennessee House of Representatives Bill that named him "King of the Road" for winning the 2021 Last Annual Vol State Road Race, a 500 km race, of which 468 km passed through Tennessee.
 In 2023, USA Track & Field named him as their male masters ultrarunner of the year.

-Personal life

-Hearn is married to Elizabeth H. Hearn, an independent geophysicist, former professor at the University of British Columbia, and program director at the National Science Foundation.